Protect Your Rights with Help from a Miami Employment Lawyer

 racial "jokes," derogatory comments, or other verbal or physical

-unwelcome and offensive, and has to be severe or pervasive.
-Employers
+and offensive, and has to be severe or pervasive.
+Employers are required

-are required to take appropriate steps to prevent and correct unlawful
+to take appropriate steps to prevent and correct unlawful harassment.

-harassment.
-Likewise, employees are responsible for reporting harassment
+Likewise, employees are responsible for reporting harassment at an early

 An employer cannot retaliate against an individual for opposing employment